Bryan Reynolds Player Props: Pirates vs. Rays

 Bryan Reynolds At The Plate

-- Among qualifying hitters in baseball, his batting average ranks sixth, his on-base percentage ranks 44th, and he is 10th in the league in slugging.
+- Among the qualified batters, he ranks seventh in batting average, while his on-base percentage ranks 51st and he is 11th in slugging.

-- Reynolds is batting .529 during his last games and is riding a seven-game hitting streak.
+- Reynolds will look to extend his eight-game hitting streak.
+He's batting .471 over the course of his last outings.

-- He has hit a home run in four games this year (14.3%), homering in 4.1% of his trips to the dish.
+- In 13.8% of his games this year, he has hit a home run, and 4% of his trips to the plate.

-- Reynolds has driven home a run in 15 games this season (53.6%), including more than one RBI in 14.3% of his games and producing three or more of his team's runs on one occasion..
+- Reynolds has had at least one RBI in 51.7% of his games this season (15 of 29), with two or more RBI four times (13.8%).
+He has also accounted for three or more of his team's runs in one contest.

+- In 11 of 29 games this season, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.